 Love.
 The word is abused, but in its truest sense it’s a great summation.
 It includes fun, it includes teamwork, it includes children, and it includes hardship.
 I believe it also means Best Friends.

-Thirty-five years plus the count continues.
+Thirty-six years plus the count continues.
 And, it will until one of our hearts beats no longer.

 My Best Friend – A Girl Named Rosie.